lrivoire/lrivoire.github.io/_pages/JetLag.md

 ---

-**What will JetLag provide?**<br>
+**What does JetLag provide?**<br>

-A data set based on ERA5 is ready for 1941-2020, for the subtropical jets and the polar front jets.
-We expect its public release in the coming months.
+A dataset based on [ERA5](https://www.ecmwf.int/en/forecasts/dataset/ecmwf-reanalysis-v5) is ready for 1941-2020 for the subtropical jets and the polar front jets.
+We expect its public release in the coming months along with a paper detailing the methods.

-Other products will be released over time, including products for CMIP6 model runs.<br>
+Other products will be released over time, including products for CMIP6/7 and [LENS](https://www.cesm.ucar.edu/community-projects/lens) simulations.<br>

 Contact us if you are interested in a product that is not available.<br>